CircleCI-Public/azure-cli-orb/README.md

 ## Features
 This orb offers the ability to login via an Azure user both on its default tenant and an alternative tenant.
-It also offers the ability to login via an Azure Service Principal.
+It also offers the ability to login via an Azure Service Principal, using either a password or OIDC.

 ### Executors